sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 ## Scheduling

 Pipelines are ready and kicking, the next part is to automate this.
 Fabric via Data Pipelines provides you with [scheduling](https://learn.microsoft.com/en-us/fabric/data-factory/pipeline-runs#scheduled-data-pipeline-runs) capabilities to trigger these pipelines.
 This helps to run this data load operation at regular intervals based on how your data arrives.
 Scheduling is available up to a minute interval.
-For PBI users, these pipelines can also trigger data flow gen2 refreshes.
+For PBI users, these pipelines can also trigger data flow gen2 .

 ## Notifications